sid-bhargav/lhr-pyansys-setup/README.md

 Press `F5` on the keyboard so that you can select the specific type of geometry you would like to name select, and once you have finished your desired selection press create and give your selection a name.

 > Make sure the name of your named selection is formatted as, 'NS_[NameSelection].'
+Our program uses Pascal Case.

 Ansys should now be able to import the geometry of a `.SLDPRT` file along with the Named Selections you had assigned to it.